 The workshops with scholars and students from a variety of social, cultural and disciplinary backgrounds, were designed to explore participants’ histories of remote personal communication and what kinds of touch communication might be possible, with what social, sensory, ethical and political consequences.
 A mix of brain-storming, rapid prototyping, and the physical engagement with a specific remote personal touch device, the Kissenger, helped us and participants to think through remote tactile interaction and a range of future communication scenarios.

-Jewitt, C., Leder Mackley, K., Atkinson, D. and Price, S. (2018, in press) Rapid prototyping as a method for social science: researching digital touch.
+Jewitt, C., Leder Mackley, K., Atkinson, D. and Price, S. (2018) Rapid prototyping as a method for social science: researching digital touch.
 In L. Pauwels and D. Mannay (eds.)
 Sage Handbook of Visual Research Methods, 2nd ed.

 Jewitt, C., Leder Mackley, K. & Price, S. (2020) Digital touch for remote personal communication: An emergent sociotechnical imaginary.
 New Media and Society.
 DOI:10.1007/978-3-030-24564-1